venera111/pixelizer/README.md

 python pixelizer.py angelina.png angelina_out.png
 ```

-extract the first frame from the video using ffmpeg:
+If you want to get an image from a video extract the first frame from the video using ffmpeg:
 ```
 ffmpeg -i angelina.mp4 -ss 00:00:00 -vframes 1 angelina.png
 ```